Version Information: Version 1.0 +Caplifive

 the order of their creations is well-defined.

-Note: the implementation of valid
+Note: the implementation of valid field

 Note: addition/compression to capability fields